newrelic/el-dorado-ui/README.md

 # El Dorado UI

-This is a Sinatra app that provides a UI and canned queries for El Dorado, a enterprise structure warehouse.
+This is a Sinatra app that provides a UI and canned queries for El Dorado, an enterprise structure warehouse.
 The web user can retreive results from a menu of queries or author new ad-hoc queries interactively.
 Results are in the form of tables or diagrams both of which can hyperlink to related queries.